Officer-Pringle/Pringles-Creations/README.md

 ## USES

     This is a Public Repository, But even though it is public any Stolen and Reuploaded code will be met with imediate action.

     You are free to use these files as reference, or to learn from.

+    If you would like to Update, Change or Contribute in someway (For Some Reason) you can make a pull request

     My Content is Protected under a Creative Commons License.

+## NOTICE
+    Some Items in here have never been released, Then stating that the items may not be finished, Broken, or very Outdated!